tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 ## Special package variables

 Special variables are package variables, some are writetable and can change the behavoir of your programs while others are readonly and contain useful information to make important decisions.

 ### Type I special variables

-We expand the content of special variables using the sigil `$`. some of these variables are writable(`w`) while others are read-only(`r`).
+We expand the content of special variables using the sigil `$`.
+Some of these variables are writable(`w`) while others are read-only(`r`).

 #### Example